wsabrinabriggs/python-api-challenge-2/README.md

 FYI about NBviewer
 "A free tool maintained by the Jupyter project, NBviewer is an online service that renders static Jupyter Notebooks from URLs.
 If you supply NBviewer with a URL that points to a GitHub repository, you can navigate the repository structure from NBviewer and select notebooks to view."

+In step 4 of VacationPy, I increased the radius from 10,000 meters to 50,000 meters so that I would get more hotel names returned.
+I'm not sure why the api calls for nearest hotels returned so many "No hotels found".
+I worked with at tutor and we weren't able to understand why that is happening.

 Coding Support
 1. linear regressions - https://www.youtube.com/watch?v=bmFVs5XkUbM